wp-plugins/nextgen-facebook/readme.txt

 = Version 6.13.2dev1 =

-* Added lib/config.php with config values, definition of constants, and loading of required library files.
+* Added a new lib/config.php library file with config values, definition of constants, and loading of required library files.
 * Added check for empty width/height values from wp_get_attachment_metadata().

 = Version 6.13.1 =